Book Appointment Now

 | Cardiac Bypass | Not consistently available | $18,000-$22,000 | Access + savings |

-Colombia treats 200,000 to 600,000 international patients annually.
-The country hosts five JCI-accredited hospitals meeting rigorous international standards.
+Colombia welcomed approximately 85,000 international medical patients in 2023, with double-digit annual growth (ProColombia).
+The country hosts multiple JCI-accredited hospitals meeting rigorous international standards.
 Learn more in our comprehensive guide to medical tourism in Colombia.

 How Do Panama’s Medical Costs Compare to Bermuda?

 Panama offers competitive pricing with strong American medical affiliations.
-Hip replacement costs $11,000 to $13,000 compared to Bermuda’s $28,000 to $38,000.
-Hospital Punta Pacifica maintains the only Johns Hopkins affiliation in Central America.
+Hip replacement costs $11,000 to $13,000 in Panama, well below Bermuda’s premium private-pay rates.
+Hospital Punta Pacifica was the first Johns Hopkins Medicine International affiliate in Latin America and the Caribbean.

 | Procedure | Bermuda | Panama | Savings |